eriktorsner/wp-checksum/README.md

   - **--format** Optional.
 How to format the output.
 Table (default), json, csv or yaml
   - **--details** Optional.
 Set this flag to output details about all modified/added/deleted files
   - **--apikey** Optional.
 Specify key to override the default key

+### wp checksum diff &lt;type&gt; [&lt;slug&gt;] &lt;path&gt;

+Diff a file in your local WordPress install with it's original

+#### OPTIONS
+  - **type** core, theme or plugin
+  - **slug** The slug to identify the plugin or theme.
+Skip this arg for core files
+  - **path** Path of the file to check, relative to the root of core or the theme or plugin

+The diff command determines the local version of the object to compare and then retreives the corresponding original file.
+If both files are found, the two files are compared using the command diff.
+Output is colored so that new or changed lines in the local version are red.

 ### wp checksum quota